raspberrypilearning/from-me-to-you/en/step_6.md

 --- task ---

-Enter your project for [Coolest Projects](https://online.coolestprojects.org){:target="_blank"}, an online gallery and event giving you the chance to showcase your project under the Scratch category.

-Then join other young people from all over the world in celebrating and recognising each other’s achievements as a community.
+Register your project for [Coolest Projects](https://online.coolestprojects.org){:target="_blank"}, the world's leading technology fair for young people!
+Your project will be showcased in the Coolest Projects online gallery, for people all over the world to see.
+Join other young people in celebrating and recognising each other's achievements as a community.

 --- /task ---